International Students House

 • Go outside – Even if the weather is bad, you can’t let the weather interfere with your plans in the UK otherwise you will be locked inside 24/7.
 Making fun plans during rainy days will help you cope with the bad weather and seasonal depression.

-A women is running at sunrise with her gym set on.
+– international students house a women is running at sunrise with her gym set on.

-Staying active and having a balanced diet will help with seasonal depression as you are taking in vitamin D.
+Staying active and having a balanced diet will help with seasonal depression as you are taking in vitamin D

 Photo by Andrew Tanglao on Unsplash